AllenCell/cvapipe_analysis/README.md

 pip install -e .
 ```

+## Types of usage

+This package can be ran to reproduce main results from shown in [1] or to generate similar results to your own data.
+However, before applying to your dataset, we highly recommend you to first run it for reproducibility in our test dataset to understand how the package works.

+## The YAML configuration file

+TBD

 ## Running the pipeline to reproduce the paper

 This analysis is currently not configured to run as a workflow.
 Please run steps individually.